HengPan2007/MethSig-tmp/README.md

 `pBeta.R`is used to estimate expected hypermethylation of tumor sample (expected DHcR) and evaluate if observed DHcR is significantly higher than expected DHcR.

 ### Tumor prevalent DNAme driver inference
-`pCombine.R` is used to determine if promoter hypermethylation if overrepresented in patients (epidriver).
+`pCombine.R` is used to determine if promoter hypermethylation if overrepresented in patients (DNAme driver).

 ### Output table
 | Column | Description |